heptarch/heptarch.github.io/drafts/rbl2.md

 research, a porousness to new ideas, and compatibility with existing personnel, were prerequisites in addition to academic pedigree.

-In a small organization of creative applied research, I think the mixture will be similar but the proportions will change.
+In a small-to-medium size organization for creative applied research, the structure will be initially different, and the requirements will change with it.
 Rather than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary synergy and openness to